Accuracy Tests of the Envelope Theory: Improvement of the envelope theory

 \section{Improvement of the envelope theory}

-Despite the approximation given by the ET is reliable, it can lack of accuracy for some Hamiltonians.
-To sort it out, a parameter $\phi$ can be added in the global quantum number $Q(N)$,
+While the ET provides reliable approximations, it may lack accuracy for certain Hamiltonians.
+To address this limitation, a parameter $\phi$ can be introduced into the global quantum number $Q(N)$,

-This new feature is inspired by \cite{loba09} where two-body systems are considered.
-It is worth noting that $Q(N)$ is recovered by setting $\phi=2$.
-When a part of the spectrum is accurately known (e.g. thanks to a previous very precise calculation), $\phi$ can be fixed by fitting the ET approximation on this level.
-However $\phi$ can also be calculated from scratch thanks to the coupling of the ET with a generalisation of the dominantly orbital state method to $N$-body systems.
+This addition, inspired by \cite{loba09} where two-body systems are considered, aims to break the strong degeneracy inherent to the harmonic oscillator Hamiltonian.
+It is important to note that setting $\phi=2$ recovers the original $Q(N)$.
+The parameter $\phi$ is computed by coupling the ET with a generalisation of the dominantly orbital state method to $N$-body systems \cite{sema15b}.
 This coupling leads to the following analytical expression for $\phi$,

-The expression given here is equivalent to the one in \cite{sema15b} but is shorter due to an unnoticed simplification.
-It is worth noting that the two equations \eqref{DOSM_3} are actually the two last compact equations of the ET (equations \eqref{compacteq2} and \eqref{compacteq3}) with $Q(N)$ replaced by another combination of the internal quantum numbers which only includes the orbital ones.
-When $\phi$ is computed, one can start a second resolution of the compact equation \eqref{compacteq} but with $Q(N)$ replaced by $Q_\phi(N)$.
-This procedure has been tested in \cite{sema15a} for a few physical potentials concluding that, indeed, the addition of $\phi$ improves the accuracy of the ET.
+The expression presented here is equivalent to the one in \cite{sema15b} but is more concise due to an unnoticed simplification.
+This formula has been tested for a few physical potentials, concluding that the inclusion of $\phi$ indeed improves the accuracy of the ET.
+Before proceeding, it is important to note that modifying $Q(N)$ eliminates the guarantee of the variational character, if it exists.

-Regarding generalisations, the improvement has also been developed for systems of $N_a$ identical particles plus one different \cite{chev22} and has been written for Hamiltonians including one-body potentials (only in the case of $N$ identical particles).
-Other generalisations seem possible but have still to be written.
-It is worth noting that, as the name of the method suggests, the dominantly orbital state method requires $D>1$.
-Consequently, the improvement of the ET presented here can not deal with one-dimensional systems.
-Before moving on, it is also worth noting that from the modification of $Q(N)$, the variational character, if it exists, can no longer be guaranteed.
-In the following, the designation ``classical ET" will refer to the ET without the additional parameter $\phi$, in contrast to ``improved ET" which refers to the version that includes it.
+Regarding generalisations, the improvement has also been developed for systems consisting of $N_a$ identical particles plus one different \cite{chev22} and for Hamiltonians that include one-body potentials (only in the case of $N$ identical particles) \cite{sema15b}.
+In the following, the term ``classical ET" will refer to the ET without the additional parameter $\phi$, in contrast to ``improved ET" which includes it.